Yulin-W/economics/_posts/2021-03-06-Thoughts-on-Basic-Food-and-Water-as-Welfare.md

 ---
 layout: post
-title: Limited Food and Water as Welfare
+title: Thoughts on Basic Food and Water as Welfare
 ---

 I should first note that personally I do not stand as a proponent nor opponent for such policy as of writing, but am just interested in what effects it would have and causes of resistance towards it.